 - Feeling afraid that you might harm yourself to escape the pain.

 - Rapid weight loss and refusal to eat

 - Going without sleep for forty-eight hours or more.

 - Feeling as though your thoughts are not your own

 Frequently, symptoms go unrecognized because you may think they are part of the stress of caring for a new baby.
 You might delay in asking for help out of embarrassment, guilt, and a mistaken belief that a "good mother" should be capable of handling the overwhelming adjustment of caring for a new baby with little or no need for help.
 Also, weaning a baby from the breast and the return of menstruation are significant hormonal events that can alter the biochemical balances in the body and affect the timing of a depression.

 Stressful situations that include marital tension, health problems with the baby, a complicated pregnancy or delivery, and a lack of social support increase your risk for a postpartum depression.
-Among the psychological factors that predispose you to postpartum depression are a childhood history of sexual abuse or trauma, chemical dependency in your family, and confusing or negative feelings about the pregnancy and uneasiness about your new role as a mother.
+Among the psychological factors that predispose you to postpartum depression are a childhood history of sexual abuse or trauma, chemical dependency in your family, and confusing or negative feelings about the pregnancy and extreme uneasiness about your new role as a mother.

-Can I prevent postpartum depression?
+Can I prevent perinatal depression?